-The State Competition is on April 1, 2020 at Land O'Lakes in Arden Hills.
-The winning teams will participate in the written National Semi-Final (April 15) exams at their school for a chance to compete in New York City at the 2020 National Economics Challenge, May 16-18, 2020.
+The State Competition is on Online April 1-May 1, 2020.
+The winning teams will participate in the written Online National Semi-Final May 13, 2020 (Alternate Day: May 14, 2020) exams at their school for a chance to compete in New York City at the 2020 National Economics Challenge, May 16-18, 2020.
 Only four teams will advance to compete at the National Economics Challenge.

 How can we prepare for the tests or Quiz Bowl?